nest/nest-simulator/doc/guides/connection_management.rst

       0.33333333333333326,
       0.47140452079103157)

-You can further examine the SynapseCollection by checking the length of the object.
-Or, by printing it, which will return a table of source and target node IDs:
+You can further examine the SynapseCollection by checking the length of the object or by printing it, which will return a table of source and target node IDs:

   >>>  len(conn)
        2